Skip to main navigation Skip to search Skip to main content

 Symposium on soft and hard law on business and human rights.
-Soft law in jus in Bello and jus ad Bellum: What lessons for business and human rights?
+Soft law in jus in Bello and jus ad Bellum: what lessons for business and human rights?

-Alonso Gurmendi Dunkelberg
+• Alonso Gurmendi Dunkelberg

-Research output: Contribution to conferencePaper
+Research output: Contribution to journalArticle in a journalpeer-review

 1 Scopus citations